Camp Roar

 Safety of the animals and the staff must always come first.
 Campers will be supervised by two adults at all times.

-Register and this summer your child can meet (and smell) Archie the fox, build a toy for Belle the tiger, and learn about leopard brothers George and Rodney and their rescue along with all the other residents at the EFRC.
+Register and this summer your child can meet (and smell) Archie the fox, build a toy for Belle the tiger, and learn about leopard girl Sassy, and their rescues along with all the other residents at the EFRC.

 Covid-19 Precautions